Darkyenus/wemi/DESIGN.md

 any descriptive name is fine.

 Standard configurations are defined in `wemi.Configurations` object.

+#### Archetypes
+Each project, even when it is not specified explicitly, has an *Archetype*.
+Archetype is essentially a *configuration*, that is applied *before* Project's own key bindings.
+Archetype usually defines default values for keys, and which programming languages project can use.
+It can be specified when defining a new project.
+Default archetype declares support for Java and Kotlin languages.

+Standard archetypes are defined in `wemi.Archetypes` object.

 ### Scopes
 Scopes are the heart of the *value querying* mechanism.
 They are not declared, but created at runtime, on demand.